just-the-docs/just-the-docs/docs/training/std-3.md

 Note from Sam:

 Congrats, dickhead, you're done.
-Thanks for sitting through and listening or reading all of this.
+Thanks for sitting through and listening to or reading all of this.

 No, really.
 You've done all the training.
 Get the fuck out of my office.